pyasi/crypto-bot/README.md

 # crypto-bot
-Crypto currency slackbot for getting info and storing your own portfolio
+Crypto currency bot for getting info and storing your own portfolio

 ### Installation